ibm-cloud-docs/containers/cs_tutorials_ov.md

     <div class = "solutionBox">
     <a href = "/docs/containers?topic=containers-tutorial-byoc-kube">
         <div class = "solutionBoxContent">
-                <p><strong>Set up a DevOps delivery pipeline for your app</strong></p>
+                <p><strong>Set up a DevOps delivery pipeline for your GitHub app</strong></p>
           <div class="solutionBoxDescription">
                 <div class="descriptionContainer">
-                  </br>  <p>Set up a DevOps toolchain for your GitHub app and learn how to configure pipeline stages to build an image from a Dockerfile, push it to a container registry, and deploy the app to a cluster.
+                  <p>Configure pipelines to build an image from a Dockerfile, push it to a container registry, and deploy the app to a cluster.
              </p></br>
                 </div>
                 <div class="architectureDiagramContainer">